veronica-foltz/autonomous-tractor-sim/README.md

 Live demo: https://veronica-foltz.github.io/autonomous-tractor-sim/

-A tiny, browser-based simulator for autonomous field navigation.
+A browser-based simulator for autonomous field navigation.
 It plans a shortest path with A* and can mow/cover the entire field with a boustrophedon sweep.
 Includes a clean UI, live speed control, Stop button, obstacle randomization, and coverage metrics.
 Runs 100% client-side—no installs.

 ---